-As a parent, one of my goals for my family at this time of year is keeping a balance between the true meaning of Christmas and the highly marketed secular version of Christmas.
+As a parent, one of my goals for my family at this time of year is keeping a balance between the true meaning of Christmas and the highly marketed, secular version.
 In order for that to happen, I have to purposefully plan events that make it so.
 The whirlwind of commercialism that surrounds us, is designed to keep us in a month-long sales funnel, running from one store or shopping website to the next.

 What I love about bringing the focus back to the birth of Jesus is its’ simplicity.
 A carol, a candle, a few verses from the second chapter in the book of Luke all add up to a beautifully quiet moment filled with meaning and reflection on what is most important.

 There may be links in the post above that are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission, which does not affect the price you pay for the product.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.